 Head of content and editorial

 Neil is responsible for helping create engaging and informative content for one of the world’s biggest hotel groups, delivering strategic communications concerning IHG’s brands, performance, business and senior leadership.
 Neil has worked at IHG since 2015.
 Prior to that he was an award-winning journalist, spending almost a decade working in newspaper and radio, and with Reuters, first on the sports desk and then financial news.
 His favourite things are sport, films and family time.

-Susan is content editor for Deloitte UK and is responsible for producing the Impact Report: the firm’s annual report demonstrating its impact on clients, people and society.
-She advises on, and writes, executive communications and works with the PR, internal communications and corporate marketing teams to align corporate messages and strategy.
-Susan previously worked in event-driven equity sales and is a former newswire journalist.
+Susan is Content Editor for Deloitte in the UK and is responsible for producing the Impact Report: the firm’s annual report demonstrating the difference Deloitte makes for clients, people and society.
+She also leads Deloitte North West Europe impact reporting team.
+Susan advises on, and writes, executive communications and works with the PR, internal communications and corporate marketing teams to align corporate messages and strategy.
+In addition to her communications role, Susan also teaches business writing at Deloitte.
+She previously worked in event-driven equity sales and is a former newswire journalist.

 Head of digital